 A growing number of UK universities offer postgraduate courses in big data as they respond to the increased demand for the subject.
 Most are designed to lead directly to a career in data science.

 You'll learn about key concepts, practices and methodologies, essential coding skills, web analytics, machine learning, advanced database skills, and how to analyse, visualise and interpret data.
-You'll also be trained in the use of tools such as Hadoop, a software framework for storing and processing big data.
+You'll also be trained in the use of tools such as Apache Hadoop, a software framework for storing and processing big data.

 Some institutions have partnerships with SAS and give you the chance to gain industry-standard certifications during your study.
 These include:

-Similarly, Queen Mary University of London's MSc Big Data Science is run in partnership with technology company IBM, while Heriot-Watt University's MSc Data Science is accredited by the British Computer Society.
+Similarly, Queen Mary University of London's MSc Big Data Science with Machine Learning Systems is run in partnership with technology company IBM, while Heriot-Watt University's MSc Data Science is accredited by the British Computer Society.